Basic Animal Breeding and Genetics

 In the course, the following general skills are trained: problem-solving, written communication.

 Passed written examination.
-Approved assignments and participation in discussion online can give bonus points for the exam.- If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.
+Approved assignments and participation in discussion online can give bonus points for the exam.

 Other information